ramamr33/IoMT-NetworkAttackScenarios18/README.md

      \label{fig 4: Comparative Network Throughput graph of Simulated IoMT Network Attack Scenarios targeting the Hexoskin SHS}
  \end{figure}

-For \textit{Hexoskin} SHS, throughput starts at 2 Mbps under NORMAL conditions and stabilizes at 1 Mbps by Flow ID 3.
+For Hexoskin SHS, throughput starts at 2 Mbps under NORMAL conditions and stabilizes at 1 Mbps by Flow ID 3.
 Attacks affect throughput differently: DoS peaks at 4 Mbps, dropping to 0 Mbps at Flow ID 3; DDoS decreases from 3 Mbps to 0.5 Mbps; MITM drops from 2 Mbps to 0 Mbps; and BH consistently results in 0 Mbps by Flow ID 3 \cite{c20}.

-\subsection{One-Way Delay (OWD)}
+### One-Way Delay (OWD)
 The graphs in Fig. 5 and Fig. 6 illustrate the comparative performance analysis of OWD for all five network scenarios.

 \begin{figure}